adhil5108/adhil5108/README.md

 ---

-##  Projects
+## 📌 Projects
-I’ve been building full-stack apps, backend-focused projects, and experiments to sharpen my architecture & testing skills.
+I’ve been building full-stack applications, backend-focused systems, and hands-on experiments to sharpen my architecture & testing skills.
-Check out the pinned repositories below to see what I’ve been up to! ⬇️
+Check out the pinned repositories below to see what I’ve been working on! ⬇️

 ---